 - Irritants like dust and wind

-The pinguécula happens in the same way: a lot of time in the sun without eye protection like sunglasses.
-It can stop the production of fluid on the outside of your eye, so it may feel dry or as if something is stuck in it.
+The pinguécula happens similarly: a lot of time in the sun without eye protection like sunglasses.
+It can stop fluid production on the outside of your eye so that it may feel dry or as if something is stuck in it.
 It can turn red.

 Consult an ophthalmologist if you have any symptoms.
 He can diagnose the condition by looking at the front of his eye with a special microscope called a slit lamp.

 You probably do not need treatment if your symptoms are mild.
 If the condition causes temporary redness or irritation, your doctor will treat you with:

 - Ointments for eyes or over-the-counter moisturizing drops